prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 This is important for the remote read API, as we can reuse the same pattern of streaming using iterators by sending to the client a piece of the response in a form of few chunks for the single series.
 Because protobuf has no native delimiting logic, we [`extended`](https://github.com/prometheus/prometheus/pull/5703/files#diff-7bdb1c90d5a59fc5ead16457e6d2b038R44) proto definition to allow sending **set of small protocol buffer messages** instead of a single, huge one.
-We called this mode `STREAMED_XOR_CHUNKS` remote read.
-This means that Prometheus does not need to buffer the whole response anymore.
-Instead it can work on each series sequentially and send a single frame per each `SeriesSet.Next` or batch of `SeriesIterator.Next` iterations, potentially reusing the same memory pages for next series!
+We called this mode `STREAMED_XOR_CHUNKS` remote read while old one is called `SAMPLES`.
+Extended protocol means that Prometheus does not need to buffer the whole response anymore.
+Instead, it can work on each series sequentially and send a single frame per each `SeriesSet.Next` or batch of `SeriesIterator.Next` iterations, potentially reusing the same memory pages for next series!

 Now, the response of `STREAMED_XOR_CHUNKS` remote read is a set of Protobuf messages (frames) as presented below: